The script takes care of:

 - Optionally – depending on phase 3 – perform post-configuration (phase 4, tailor to your own needs);

-- When done, the script will perform some cleaning up, like removing the state file and setting the startup of Transport Service to Automatic (phase 5).
+- When done, the script will perform some cleaning up, like removing the state file and setting the startup of Transport Service back to Automatic (phase 5).

 The syntax is as follows: